josefc09/machine-failure-predictor/README.md

 This project includes specific design and reporting documents located in the docs/ folder:

-* `docs/Technical design.md`: Details the technical architecture, data flow, model design, and API implementation.
+* [Technical Design Document](docs/Technical%20design.md): Details the technical architecture, data flow, model design, and API implementation.
-* `docs/Short technical report.md`: Provides a concise summary of the project, methodology, and results.
+* [Short Technical Report](docs/Short%20technical%20report.md): Provides a concise summary of the project, methodology, and results.

 Refer to these documents for in-depth information about the project's design and findings.